-The date of this Memorandum is February 1, 2023.
+The date of this Memorandum is February 1, 2023, as amended through January 22, 2024.

-THE COMPANY, PURSUANT TO THIS CONFIDENTIAL OFFERING MEMORANDUM ("MEMORANDUM"), IS OFFERING FOR SALE UP TO \$150,000,000 OF CLASS D MEMBERSHIP INTERESTS, CLASS F MEMBERSHIP INTERESTS AND CLASS G MEMBERSHIP INTERESTS WITH A MINIMUM CAPITAL CONTRIBUTION OF \$50,000 FOR CLASS F AND CLASS G MEMBERSHIP INTERESTS AND \$25,000 FOR CLASS D MEMBERSHIP INTERESTS.
+THE COMPANY, PURSUANT TO THIS CONFIDENTIAL OFFERING MEMORANDUM ("MEMORANDUM"), IS OFFERING FOR SALE UP TO \$250,000,000 OF CLASS D MEMBERSHIP INTERESTS, CLASS F MEMBERSHIP INTERESTS AND CLASS G MEMBERSHIP INTERESTS WITH A MINIMUM CAPITAL CONTRIBUTION OF \$50,000 FOR CLASS F AND CLASS G MEMBERSHIP INTERESTS AND \$25,000 FOR CLASS D MEMBERSHIP INTERESTS.
 THE MANAGER OF THE COMPANY (THE "MANAGER") INTENDS TO ACCEPT SUBSCRIPTIONS ON A ROLLING BASIS AS IT RECEIVES THEM FROM INVESTORS IT DEEMS, IN ITS SOLE DISCRETION, TO BE QUALIFIED INVESTORS WHO HAVE MET THE SUBSCRIPTION REQUIREMENTS OF THIS OFFERING.